 Although the Compensation Committee does not engage in benchmarking, the Compensation Committee, with the assistance of management and Hay Group, does compare our performance and compensation against a group of companies identified by Hay Group.
-Market data from our primary peer group was taken into consideration in setting the fiscal 2014 compensation of each of our named executive officers except Alexandros Aldous.
+Market data from our primary peer group was taken into consideration in setting the fiscal 2015 compensation of each of our named executive officers.
 The primary peer group was also referenced in our review of program designs, including an assessment of pay vehicles and performance metrics.
-In assisting the Compensation Committee in determining a primary peer group for fiscal 2014, Hay Group considered the following factors:
+In assisting the Compensation Committee in determining a primary peer group for fiscal 2015, Hay Group considered the following factors:

-- Company Type The companies in the primary peer group are all publicly traded on a U.S. exchange. - Size Annual revenues of the companies in the primary peer group range from approximately \$460 million to approximately \$2 billion.
-This size range reflected our near-term aggressive growth plans and our need to recruit executive talent with larger company experience to aid us as we seek to achieve such growth. - Business The companies in the primary peer group represent multiple industry segments, including packaged foods, non-food related specialty and online retailers, other non-food related wholesalers and distributors and trucking and warehousing.
+- Company Type The companies in the primary peer group are all publicly traded on a U.S. exchange. - Size Annual revenues of the companies in the primary peer group range from approximately \$500 million to approximately \$2.7 billion (based on most recent fiscal year end at the time the composition of the peer group was reviewed).
+This size range reflected our near-term aggressive growth plans and our need to recruit executive talent with larger company experience to aid us as we seek to achieve such growth.
+Our revenues for the relevant period were in approximately the 63rd percentile relevant to the the primary peer group.

+- Business The companies in the primary peer group represent multiple industry segments, including packaged foods, non-food related specialty and online retailers, other non-food related wholesalers and distributors and trucking and warehousing.
 The foodservice distribution industry is a highly fragmented industry with several very large national players and numerous small, privately-held local players; accordingly, it was necessary to select our primary peer group from various industry segments. - ISS Selection For our primary peer group, we also considered companies listed in our ISS-selected peer group.